Stock events for Commercial Metals Co. (CMC)

 CMC’s Geographic footprint

-CMC has a significant global presence with operations across North America, Europe, and Asia, with its headquarters in Irving, Texas.
-The company operates 212 facilities in the United States and Poland, including mini-mills, recycling facilities, and fabrication plants.
-Key operational locations include the United States, Poland, China, Germany, and Switzerland.
-In fiscal year 2023, 84% of its sales were in the United States and 16% from its facilities in Poland.
+CMC has a global presence with facilities across the United States, Europe (including the United Kingdom and the European Union, specifically Poland), and Asia.
+As of fiscal year 2025, the company operated 212 facilities across the United States and Poland.
+In fiscal year 2023, 84% of its sales were in the United States and 16% were from its facilities in Poland.

 CMC Corporate Image Assessment